Babkock/st/README.md

 * [Selection colors](https://st.suckless.org/patches/selectioncolors/)
 * Xresources support

 The colors specified in `config.h` are only the fallback colors, they will be replaced by Xresources.
+Use the standard names of `color0`, `color1`, etc.

 ## Key bindings